VDiPaola/kick-vod-analyzer/README.md

 fresh pass.
 Changing the model invalidates classifications but not scene detection, so trying a different model does not re-download the VOD.

-## Rate limits and transient errors

-Synchronous classification retries each request on rate-limit and server errors (HTTP 408, 429, 5xx, or messages mentioning quota, rate limit, or overload).
-Up to 8 attempts per request.
-The wait honours the provider's `Retry-After` header or Gemini's `retryDelay` hint when present, otherwise it backs off exponentially from 2s, capped at 120s.
-Free-tier quota exhaustion pauses the run instead of failing it.
-Errors that are not transient (bad API key, invalid request) are recorded against the sample and the run continues.

 ## Batch mode

 Batch halves the token price in exchange for an asynchronous turnaround of up to